Abstrqt/CMIMC2021AI/README.md

 ### Strategy

 Our strategy was a greedy algorithm that had our spaceship orbit close to the sun and assumed that other players had a collision detection algorithm.
 This, in theory, allowed us to basically "play chicken" and go where other bots would avoid, allowing us to have a shorter orbit distance around the sun.
-In retrospect, this wasn't that good because many other bots didn't really have a detection algorithm and our ship would suffer numerous collisions, which hurt our performance.
+In retrospect, this wasn't that good because many other bots didn't really have a detection algorithm and our ship would suffer numerous collisions, which affected our performance.
+Our results were very varied, some being very high and others being very low, which resulted in our rating fluctuating a lot.

 ### Results